 Category: AtheroMed Inc.

-Here's a look at some of the top regulatory stories for medical device companies this week: Seven questions raised by Medtronic's $43B Covidien acquisition; Medtronic, Covidien merger: Good or bad for medtech innovation?; Medtronic, Covidien merger: Mass.
+Here's a look at some of the top mergers & acquisitions stories for medical device companies this week: Seven questions raised by Medtronic's $43B Covidien acquisition; Medtronic, Covidien merger: Good or bad for medtech innovation?; Medtronic, Covidien merger: Mass.
 Gov. Deval Patrick says he's had no contact with either company; Volcano closes $117M AtheroMed buy; Incubator group buys prostate treatment tech from Endo Health.

 Volcano pays nearly $117 million in cash and puts another $15 million on the table in milestones for AtheroMed and its Phoenix atherectomy catheter system.